helenabartels91/PASRadiomics/README.md

 # PASRadiomics
-Workflow for radiomic study for Placenta Accreta Spectrum (PAS) using MR images¶
+Workflow for radiomic study for Placenta Accreta Spectrum (PAS) using MR images

 This script describes a suggested workflow for extracting radiomic features from MR images of patients with Placenta Accreta Spectrum (PAS).